MiddelkoopT/RC-2020-Spring/rc-10-Data.md

   * See the "Database Example (chinook)" section on how to load the data.
   * Sections 1-10 (Simple Query - Transactions)
 * Software Carpentry - Databases and SQL http://swcarpentry.github.io/sql-novice-survey/
-  * See the "Hands On SQLite3" section on how to load the databvase.
+  * See the "Hands-On SQLite3" section on how to load the databvase.
   * Section 1-6 (Selecting Data, Sorting and Removing Duplicates, Filtering, Calculating New Values, Missing Data, and Aggregation).